Bioconductor/BioC2023/content/registration.md

 Conference registration, student housing accommodation for the travel dates (max of 4 nights) and up to a $1000 USD stipend for travel costs (domestic) and $1500 (international).

-Change this sentence:
-Scholarships for in-person attendance will be reviewed and decided upon on May 31st.
-TO
-Scholarships for in-person attendance will close on May 31st and notifications will go out in early June.

 <!--
 ### Registration is now open for the BioC22 conference.
 You have two ticket options: